 The body needs time to digest food, so a person should allow some time to pass before trying to poop after a meal.
-Regular mealtimes help with regular bowel movements, as well.
+Regular mealtimes help with regular bowel movements as well.

 A person is likely to have constipation if:

-- their poop is hard or dry
+- their stool is hard or dry

 - it is difficult to poop because their stool is larger than usual

-- blood in the poop
+- blood in the stool